 To be considered as an ultra-orphan medicine all criteria listed should be met:

-* The condition is that defined in the European Medicines Agency's (EMA) Orphan Maintenance Assessment Report (OMAR) or the condition in the original orphan designation if the OMAR is not available.
+* SMC uses the description of the condition within the European Medicines Agency’s (EMA) Orphan Maintenance Assessment Report (OMAR) as a reference (or the description within the original orphan designation if the OMAR is not available).

 Submissions for medicines that are validated as ultra-orphan according to this definition will be assessed by SMC and will then be available to prescribers for a period of at least three years while further clinical effectiveness data are gathered.
-After this period SMC will re-assess the data and make a final decision on routine use of the medicine in NHSScotland.
+After this period the company will be asked to provide an updated submission for reassessment and SMC will make a decision on routine use of the medicine in NHSScotland.

 New ultra-orphan pathway